India News | India's Rise Will Evoke Its Own Reactions and Responses: S Jaishankar | LatestLY

 Jaishankar also elaborated on "conceptual changes" witnessed in Indian foreign policy since 2014 and said much of that was influenced by the growing understanding of the different world.

-In terms of the neighbourhood first policy, he said the new approach envisaged a generous and non-reciprocal engagement of neighbours that was centred around connectivity, contacts and cooperation.
+In terms of 'Neighbourhood First', he said the new approach envisaged a generous and non-reciprocal engagement of neighbours that was centred around connectivity, contacts and cooperation.

-He said the "enhanced importance" of India to the daily life of its neighbourhood will clearly build stronger regionalism but added that it was also one that is clearly predicated on mutual sensitivity and mutual respect for each other's interests.
+"The enhanced importance of India to the daily life of its neighbourhood will clearly build stronger regionalism.
+But it was also one that is clearly predicated on mutual sensitivity and mutual respect for each other's interests," he added.

+In the maritime domain, Jaishankar mentioned the SAGAR doctrine which he said took an integrated view of the maritime space in India's proximity and beyond.

+"To India's West, there was a conscious initiative to appreciate and engage the Gulf in its full strategic manifestation.
+This took the relationship beyond the more limited understanding of the region's energy and diaspora relevance to India," he said.

 "We have actually seen sharp shifts in the basic stance and behaviour of nations and their interplay with each other.
 Some of these have unfolded more visibly in the last year, but its contours were evident even before.